Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-Five relics done of 16+ planned, with placeholder image and sound.
+* Five relics done of 16+ planned, with placeholder image and sound.
+* Six game modifiers, ranging from adding more relics at start to making the game harder.

 # Current State

-Walking towards roadmap's milestone 2.
+Walking towards roadmap's milestone 2 (and simultaneously doing stuff from milestone 3).

 # Relics